ucc23/updt_UCC/README.md

 This script applies the required changes to update the ucc.ar site.
 It processes the UCC catalogue and searches for modifications that need to be applied to update the site.

-1. Generate/update per cluster `.webp` files (stored in the `plots/` folders)
+- Generate/update per cluster `.webp` files (stored in the `plots/` folders)
-2. If plots were generated/updated, update the `plot_used` column in the `data/df_UCC_C.csv` file
+- If plots were generated/updated, update the `plot_used` column in the `data/df_UCC_C.csv` file
-3. Update the `UCC_summ_cmmts.json` file which contains a natural language summary of the objects' characteristics, comments assigned to each object in different articles, and other relevant information (descriptors).
-The json files with comments are stored in the `data/json_cmmts/` folder (must be manually generated).
-4. Generate/update per cluster `.md` (stored in `ucc/_clusters/`) files
+- Generate/update per cluster `.md` (stored in `ucc/_clusters/`) files
-5. Update the split members files (`ucc/assets/members/*.csv.gz`)
+- Update the split members files (`ucc/assets/members/*.csv.gz`)
-6. Update the CSV clusters file `ucc/assets/clusters.csv.gz` and its associated JSON file `clusters-manifest.json`
+- Update the CSV clusters file `ucc/assets/clusters.csv.gz` and its associated JSON file `clusters-manifest.json`
-7. Update the main UCC site files including tables and images
+- Update the main UCC site files including tables and images
-8. Move all files to their final destination
+- Move all files to their final destination
-9. Check that the number of files is correct
+- Check that the number of files is correct

 ### Input